RafaelMoreno1/tlacuaches/README.md

 Tlacuaches project does not accept money donations.
 Instead, we encourage you to donate to one of [these organizations](https://github.com/fmoctezuma/tlacuaches/wiki/Donations) to show your appreciation.

+## Contributing

 If you feel you can contribute with a Lighting talk/Brownbag on any IT topic of expertise, please shoot me an email or create an issue on this repo!

+## Sessions

+This is not written in stone, we can all pickup a week day that works for everyone.
+Hours are also flexible but most likely after 6:00pm CST

 ## Manifestum
 Please check out Tlacuaches [manifestum](https://github.com/yazpik/tlacuaches/blob/master/manifestum.md)